Pure Facts of the Program

 ANSWER: The CJROTC subjects include the following, and is:

-The CJROTC Program uses the same Currliciam as the US Government JROTC Program DOD TECOM Curriculum, but is not associated with in anyway, our curriculum is broken up into a span or period of 4 years, In each branch of the CJROTC Program (ie Army, Navy, Air-Force, Marines) the subjects are different but are all include: General Military Subjects of the branch, Government, Leadership, American History, Foundation of Success, Geography, Map Skills, Fitness, Citizenship, Theory, Astronomy, Drill, Oceanography, Commands, Electronics, Navigation, Personal Growth, Finances, and Career Exploration.
+The CJROTC Program operates on two Currliciams 1 CJROTC Core Currliciam and we also use the same Currliciam as the US Government JROTC Program DOD TECOM Curriculum, but is not associated with in anyway, our curriculum is broken up into a span or period of 4 years, In each branch of the CJROTC Program (ie Army, Navy, Air-Force, Marines) the subjects are different but are all include: General Military Subjects of the branch, Government, Leadership, American History, Foundation of Success, Geography, Map Skills, Fitness, Citizenship, Theory, Astronomy, Drill, Oceanography, Commands, Electronics, Navigation, Personal Growth, Finances, and Career Exploration.
 Each branch of the CJROTC Program Curriculum contains different subjects, but most contain the above listed.

 QUESTION: Who are the Instructors?